 Pittcon Heritage Award

 A. Blaine Bowman was selected by the Pittsburgh Conference on Analytical Chemistry and Applied Spectroscopy (Pittcon) and the Chemical Heritage Foundation (CHF) to receive the 2015 Pittcon Heritage Award.
-The award will be presented in New Orleans on March 8 during Pittcon 2015.
+The award was presented in New Orleans on March 8 during Pittcon 2015.

 About the Awardees